-The job market for English teachers in China is the largest in the world.
-Demand for English teachers is so high that schools hire year-round, and interviews are conducted in advance over the phone and via e-mail.
+The job market for teaching English abroad in China is the largest in the world.
+Demand for English teachers in China is so high that schools hire year-round, and interviews are conducted in advance over the phone and via e-mail.
 In most cases, those who teach English in China will get their airfare reimbursed, and schools typically provide free housing for their teachers.
-With over 1.3 billion citizens and an estimated 300 million English learners, China shows no signs that it will relinquish its title as top job market for English teachers any time soon.
+With over 1.3 billion citizens and an estimated 400 million English learners, China shows no signs that it will relinquish its title as the top job market for English teachers any time soon.

-The cost of living for those teaching English in China is very low and a generous salary affords English teachers the opportunity to live a comfortable lifestyle, while saving $ 250–300 USD per month, which has nearly 3 times the local purchasing power that it would have in the USA.
+The cost of living for those teaching English in China is very low, and a generous salary affords English teachers in China the opportunity to live a comfortable lifestyle while saving up to $400–$1,000 USD per month, which has nearly three times the local purchasing power that it would have in the USA.
 English language schools offer approximately 20 to 25 hours of work per week, giving English teachers in China plenty of time to travel and explore the nation’s endless treasures.